ome/omeroweb-install/README.md

  To test remote build set `ANSIBLE=true`
 Note: make sure you always set `DOCKER=true` when running local test.
 Otherwise it will attempt to install OMERO.web on you local machine

-Unfortunately no docker container for Mac OS X
+Note: running tests on Mac OS X requiers Docker for Mac (Docker Tollbox is not supported)

 Copyright
 ---------